JonesN3/spotify_terminal/README.md

 The project is in early development, and cannot be considered stable!

-The aim of this program is to create a usable spotify client that have few dependencies, so it can be used on virually any linux machine.
+The aim of this program is to create a usable spotify client that have few dependencies, so it can be used on virtually any linux machine.

 Dependencies
 ------------